atharvaajaynikam4601-netizen/Electric-Vehicle-Energy-Consumption-Simulation-using-MATLAB-Ideal-Model-vs-UDDS-Drive-Cycle/README.md

-# EV Powertrain Dynamics using UDDS Drive Cycle, Battery Electrical & Thermal Analysis using Kalman Filter
+# EV Powertrain Dynamics, Battery Electrical-Thermal Modeling, and SOC Estimation using Kalman Filter under the UDDS Drive Cycle in MATLAB

 ## Abstract